-The intent of the Delta Vision Process is to identify a strategy for managing the Sacramento-San Joaquin Delta as a sustainable ecosystem that will continue to support environmental and economic functions critical to the people of California.
+The intent of the Delta Vision process is to identify a strategy for managing the Sacramento-San Joaquin Delta as a sustainable ecosystem that will continue to support environmental and economic functions critical to the people of California.
 The Delta Vision Blue Ribbon Task Force (Task Force), a Governor-appointed panel, is charged with developing recommendations on priority actions that should be taken to achieve a sustainable Delta in the long-term.
 The Delta Vision has a broader focus than the ERP, and the Task Force will issue recommendations that address the full array of natural resources, infrastructure, land use, and governance issues necessary to achieve a sustainable Delta.
 Delta Vision is based on a growing consensus that: environmental conditions and the current water conveyance configuration of the Delta are not sustainable for environmental and economic purposes; current land and water uses and related services dependent on the Delta are not sustainable based on current management practices and regulatory requirements; major "drivers of change" (e.g. seismic events, land subsidence, sea level rise, regional climate change, and urbanization) will impact the Delta in the future; the current fragmented and complex governance systems within the Delta are not conducive to effective management of the Delta in light of these threats; and failure to address these challenges and threats could result in devastating environmental and economic consequences.

-Several newly formed working groups are contributing to the development of the Delta Vision.
+Several working groups are contributing to the development of the Delta Vision.
 A Stakeholder Coordination Group provides the Task Force with the diverse Delta stakeholders' perspectives, and issues recommendations on areas for habitat restoration in the Delta.
 Another group, the Delta Vision Committee, provides perspectives from State agencies and commissions.
 Delta Vision Committee participants include the Secretaries for Resources, Business Transportation and Housing, Food and Agriculture, CA Environmental Protection Agency, and Public Utilities Commission.
-The Task Force's recommendations for natural resource values and functions, services, and management practices that should be prioritized for future management toward a sustainable Delta are due to the Delta Vision Committee and Governor by January 1, 2008.
+The Task Force's recommendations for natural resource values and functions, services, and management practices that should be prioritized for future management toward a sustainable Delta were submitted to the Delta Vision Committee and Governor in late 2007; the key recommendation is that "the Delta ecosystem and a reliable water supply for California are the primary, co-equal goals for sustainable management of the Delta" (Delta Vision Blue Ribbon Task Force 2007).
 A Strategic Plan for a Sustainable Delta which will provide implementing actions in accordance with those recommendations is due to the Governor by December 31, 2008.
 For more information, go to www.deltavision.ca.gov